Geography (Human) and Planning (BSc)

 The course seeks to place local and national issues in a global context.
 It covers topics which range from environmental change in the UK, and economic and social change in Wales, to international and regional development.
 The course combines an appreciation of transnational spatial change with detailed case study work, through field trips, away days and projects, at the very local level.
 It fosters an understanding of the main geographical trends in the world today, along with the analytical skills needed to study spatial change.
 At the same time, students are expected to constantly link the insights derived from the geography modules to the more specific concerns of city and regional planning.

-The first year provides an introduction to the core areas of Geography and Planning.
-They cover issues such as the nature of geographical thinking, globalisation, the elements of planning, and the developing world.
+The first year provides an introduction to the core areas of Human Geography and Planning.
+Modules cover foundational issues such as the nature of geographical thinking, globalisation, urban development, the key ideas and approaches within planning, and the relevance of social diversity to planning policy and practice.
 Students will also develop the essential skills for accessing and processing information.

 You will study: